 Publish the final terms of reference – June 2021

-Release the Decision (Final) Review Report – June 2022
+Release the Decision (Final) Review Report – To be confirmed

 The vessel tracking working group is established to provide operational advice and recommendations to support the review undertaken by the department on the management, implementation and administration of vessel tracking across commercial fisheries.